lgmorand/github-certification-preparation-guide/content/guides/github-administration.md

 # GitHub Administration

+## Prerequisites

+- Familiarity with GitHub, repositories, and the basics of managing individual accounts is required
+- Familiarity with personal and organizational authentication technologies and processes would be helpful

 ## Skills measured

 - Support GitHub Enterprise for users and key stakeholders (15%) - Approx 10 Questions